Institutional Abuse & Historical Abuse Compensation

 What is abuse law?

 Abuse law refers to the intentional actions of individuals or institutions that cause harm or injury to another person.
 While this is not a strict legal definition, it does successfully convey the concept that to harm another person is considered abuse.
-There are many types of abuse that are referred to when describing the harm an individual has experienced, including sexual, physical, emotional, and psychological abuse.
-In cases of historical abuse claims, we primarily focus on cases where the victim has suffered sexual assault and/or is a victim of institutional abuse.
+There are many types of abuse that are referred to when describing the harm an individual has experienced, including sexual and physical abuse, as well as emotional and psychological abuse.
+In cases of historical abuse claims, we primarily focus on sexual abuse claims and/or is a victim of institutional abuse.

 What is the National Redress Scheme?